Staying Consistent When Everything Around You Is Shifting

 Model Calm Execution

-Consistency is not the absence of change.
-It is the discipline to keep the foundation steady so the team can keep moving forward.
+Consistency was never about the absence of change.
+It’s the discipline to keep the foundation steady so the team can keep moving forward anyway.